AdobeDocs/commerce-merchant-services.en/help/quick-checkout/onboarding.md

 1. Check that the [!UICONTROL Enable] dropdown is set to **Yes** to activate the extension.
 1. Click **Save Config**.

+## Check shopper valid account

+To check if the shopper has a [!DNL Bolt] account:

+1. Switch the scope to **Main Website**.
+1. Click the **Configure Callback URL** button.
+This enables [!DNL Bolt] to determine if the shopper has an account.
+If they do, the OTP pop-up appears.

+>[!CAUTION]
+>
+> Switching the scope to the **Main Website** ensures that the proper URL is set.
+Each website could have multiple domains.

+See the [Site, Store, and View Scope](https://experienceleague.adobe.com/docs/commerce-admin/start/setup/websites-stores-views.html#scope-settings){target="_blank"} topic for more information about scopes in Adobe Commerce.

 ## Get help